Robert Hines (astronaut)

-Robert Thomas "Bob" Hines Jr. (born January 11, 1975) is an American fighter pilot and NASA astronaut.
+Robert "Bob" Thomas Hines Jr. (born January 11, 1975) is an American fighter pilot, NASA astronaut and the backup astronaut for the Artemis III mission.

 Early life and education

-Robert "Farmer" Hines was born on January 11, 1975, in Fayetteville, North Carolina to Lynne and Robert Hines Sr. His family moved to Mountain Top, Pennsylvania, where he attended Crestwood High School.
+Robert Thomas Hines Jr. was born on January 11, 1975, in Fayetteville, North Carolina to Lynne Hines and Robert Thomas Hines Sr. His family moved to Mountain Top, Pennsylvania, where he attended Crestwood High School.
 In 1989, he attended Space Camp as a 14 year old.
 He graduated from Boston University in 1997 with a Bachelor of Science degree in aerospace engineering.

 Military career

 In 1999, Hines graduated from Air Force Officer Training School and was commissioned as a second lieutenant.
 He attended Specialized Undergraduate Pilot Training (SUPT) at Columbus Air Force Base and graduated in 2000 as part of class 01–03.
 After pilot training, he was an instructor pilot on the T-37 Tweet.
 He then trained to be an F-15E Strike Eagle pilot at Seymour Johnson Air Force Base, before an assignment at RAF Lakenheath.
 While at RAF Lakenheath, he deployed for operations in the Middle East.
 In 2008, Hines attended the U.S. Air Force Test Pilot School, where he received a Master of Science in flight test engineering.
 His first assignment as a test pilot was to Eglin Air Force Base, where he tested the F-15C Eagle and F-15E Strike Eagle, and deployed as a U-28 pilot.
 In 2010, Hines received his Masters of Science in aerospace engineering at the University of Alabama.
 Hines joined the Air Force Reserves at NAS JRB Fort Worth in 2011, where he worked as a wing plans officer, as well as a F-15E program test pilot at the 84th Test and Evaluation Squadron at Eglin Air Force Base.
 Throughout his career, he has flown 76 combat missions, and has over 3,500 hours of flight time in 41 aircraft.
 His transfer back to the regular Air Force as a lieutenant colonel was approved by the U.S. Senate in February 2019.